 Tsuboyaki Imo

-Tsuboyaki Imo is a potato made by the Tsuboyaki cooking method, which consists of placing ingredients in a deep pottery in the form of a tsubo, sealing it and cooking it over a fire.
+Tsuboyaki Imo is a potato made using the Tsuboyaki cooking method, which involves placing ingredients in a deep ceramic vessel shaped like a tsubo, sealing it, and cooking it over fire.

 Other types of sweet potatoes